 CHIMERIC ANTIGEN RECEPTOR (CAR) T-CELL THERAPY

-Kymriah is a prescription drug approved by the Food and Drug Administration (FDA) to treat B-cell precursor acute lymphoblastic leukemia (ALL) in people up to age 25 as well as some types of lymphoma.
+Kymriah is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat B-cell precursor acute lymphoblastic leukemia (ALL) in people up to age 25.
+It is also approved for some types of lymphoma.
 Kymriah is indicated when leukemia is refractory or has relapsed two or more times.
-Kymriah is also known by its drug name, Tisagenlecleucel.
+Kymriah is also known by its drug name, tisagenlecleucel.

-Kymriah is a new type of immunotherapy called chimeric antigen receptor (CAR) T-cell therapy.
+Kymriah is a type of immunotherapy called chimeric antigen receptor (CAR) T-cell therapy.
 Kymriah is also a type of gene therapy.
-Kymriah is made from a person’s own T cells that have been harvested and genetically engineered to target a protein called CD19 that is common on B cells.
+Kymriah is made from a person’s own T cells that have been harvested and genetically engineered to target a protein called CD19, commonly found on B cells.
 Kymriah is believed to work by attacking and killing leukemia cells.

 How do I take it?

-Some people receive chemotherapy for a few days before receiving Kymriah.
+Some people receive chemotherapy for a few days before receiving Kymriah; this creates space for the new CAR T cells.
 Kymriah is administered once as an intravenous infusion.

-Rare but serious side effects listed for Kymriah can include neurological damage, severe infections, hypersensitivity reactions, and increased risk for developing other types of cancer.
+Rare but serious side effects listed for Kymriah can include neurological damage, severe infections, hypersensitivity reactions, immune system impairment, and increased risk for developing other types of cancer.

 For more details about this treatment, visit: